How long should a board meeting last?

 Of course, agendas are ongoing and need constant finagling and amendments to remain relevant while your organization continues growing.

 For instance, the agenda for a startup marketing company’s board meeting should drastically differ from its 1st year compared to its 5th.
 In year 1, meetings might need to occur consistently as the organization tries to gain footing.
-So, a half-hour bi-weekly video conference might provide the time-efficiency and snappiness that prevents board members from tuning out of the discussion.
+So, a half-hour bi-weekly video conference might provide the time efficiency and snappiness that prevents board members from tuning out of the discussion.

 Whereas, the hypothetical marketing company is on firmer ground after 5 years.
 And it might make more sense to have quarterly board meetings last 1.5 hours with all the bells and whistles.